refinedev/refine/documentation/tutorial/routing/syncing-state/react-router/index.md

 Let's update our `<ListProducts>` component and add the `syncWithLocation` option to the `useTable` hook.

-Try to update your `src/pages/products/list.tsx` file with the following lines:
+Update your `src/pages/products/list.tsx` file by adding the following lines:

 ```tsx title="src/pages/products/list.tsx"
 import { useTable, useMany, useNavigation } from "@refinedev/core";